Skip to main content

 THIS ARTICLE IS FOR NON-US USERS ONLY

-If you've engaged in Lucky Buy on Magic Eden's NFT platform and seek clarity on the results, we will guide you through how to check for both ETH and SOL.
+If you've engaged in Lucky Buy on Magic Eden's NFT platform and seek clarity on the results, we will guide you through how to check for SOL.

 For Solana